jaemo/ultradev-env/README.md

   - You want a way to streamline your work environment

   If any of the above are false, and you can't change things in your workflow to make them true,  you're probably wasting time here.
+  In *theory* this should also work on linux and other nixes, but I can't vouch for the accuracy of my instructons on those platforms.

 Setup:
 ------